Says Who? Effective Zero-Shot Annotation of Focalization: Annotation Accuracy and Agreement

 However, GPT-4o demonstrated very high consistency across three model runs ($\alpha$ = 0.94), with F1 scores only ranging from 84.1\% to 84.7\%.
-An ANOVA test did not dispute that the null hypothesis that the confidence values produced by each model run came from different distributions ($p \approx 0.90$).
-This suggests that GPT-4o is able to apply a consistent paradigm for annotating texts for focalization that aligns with relatively high accuracy with human consensus annotations.
+In this case, an ANOVA test does not refute the null hypothesis ($p \approx 0.90$), indicating no statistically significant variance between the confidence values produced by each model.
+This further suggests that GPT-4o can apply a consistent paradigm for annotating texts for focalization, achieving relatively high accuracy in alignment with human consensus annotations.

-Further, we found that GPT-4o was not very sensitive to prompt variations.
+Furthermore, we found that GPT-4o was not particularly sensitive to variations in prompts.
 The model achieved a Krippendorf's alpha of 0.74 across all six prompt variants.
 The F1 scores for the variant annotations ranged from 79.8\% (variant \#3) to 84.5\% (variant \#5).
-Notably, Variant \#5 provides the least explanation of all variants and achieves nearly as high performance as the base prompt, which may indicate that GPT-4o had an understanding of focalization from pre-training.
-This resilience to prompt perturbations is notable given past research \citep{abraham2024promptselectionmattersenhancing, coyne2023analyzingperformancegpt35gpt4, lu-etal-2022-fantastically, zhao2021calibrate, gan-mori-2023-sensitivity}, and again suggests that GPT-4o is a reliable annotator of focalization.
+Notably, Variant \#5 provides the least explanation of all the tested prompts.
+Yet, it achieves nearly as high performance as the base prompt, which may indicate that GPT-4o had an understanding of focalization from pre-training.
+This resilience to prompt perturbations is notable given past research \cite{abraham2024promptselectionmattersenhancing, coyne2023analyzingperformancegpt35gpt4, lu-etal-2022-fantastically, zhao2021calibrate, gan-mori-2023-sensitivity}, and again suggests that GPT-4o is a reliable annotator of focalization.

 Finally, we found that the confidence values produced by the GPT models corresponded to outside signals of the difficulty of annotating an excerpt.
 On average, texts that appeared to be more difficult to annotate received lower average confidence values (Table \ref{tab:avgConfs}).
 This is true for texts where humans disagreed, the three GPT models disagreed, the GPT-4o runs disagreed, and GPT-4o with prompt perturbations disagreed.
-These differences are relatively small but are largely significant, suggesting that the confidence values correlate in some degree to the ambiguity of an annotation.
+These differences are relatively small but are largely significant, suggesting that the confidence values correlate to some degree with the ambiguity of an annotation.